harrycresswell/harry/content/things.md

 [Design tokens and styleguides with Eleventy](https://github.com/harrycresswell/design-tokens-eleventy).
 A simple workflow showing you how to use Eleventy and NPM Scripts to take YAML design tokens and generate a styleguide and CSS Custom properties.

+[trashmonster](https://trashmonster.netlify.app/).
+In what feels like a lifetime a go I spent a good amount of my time screen printing, painting and creating 3D street installations.